gordonbrander/spellcaster/README.md

 console.log(state()) // {count: 1}
 ```

 Transactions can also include asynchronous side-effects, such as HTTP requests and timers.
-Effects are modeled as promises that resolve to a `msg`.
+Effects are modeled as zero-argument functions that return a message, or a promise for a message.

 ```js
 // Fetches count from API and returns it as a message